 Description

-The adsorption gas separation process in nitrogen generators is based on the phenomenon of fixing various gas mixture components with a solid substance called an adsorbent.
+The adsorption gas separation process in a Nitrogen Generator is based on the phenomenon of fixing various gas mixture components with a solid substance called an adsorbent.
 This phenomenon is brought about by the gas and adsorbent molecules’ interaction.

 The technology of air-to-nitrogen production with the use of adsorption processes in nitrogen generators is well-studied and widely applied at industrial facilities for the recovery of high-purity nitrogen.